Skip to main content

 Carey Lab

 I was born in the Caribbean, but moved to Houston, Texas when I was seven.
 Throughout my childhood, I spent quite some time in and out of hospitals for orthopedic surgery and got to witness health disparities in various countries which made me believe that I wanted to go into medicine.
 In pursuit of this I did my undergrad at Houston Baptist University and graduated with a B.S. in Biology after switching from being a Nursing major.
 During my undergrad, I took classes in Microbiology, Immunology, and Molecular genetics which captured my attention and made me want to study these subjects further.
 After undergrad I participated in a post-bac program here at The University of Utah and felt that it would be a good fit, so I applied to the Microbiology and Immunology PhD program.
 I ultimately hope to study the genetic determinants that confer antibiotic resistance to certain microbes.
-Living in Utah has been great.
-I love the peacefulness of Salt Lake City especially.
-Coming from such a big city like Houston, I can appreciate the calm that comes with being in Salt Lake.
-In my spare time I like to lead a sedentary life.
-Although I take the occasional long walk, my hobbies include writing, 3D puzzles, painting, and cooking.

 Lab Website